Naoru347/TeachingPortfolio/Preparation/StudyGuides/python_fundamentals.md

 #### Teaching Strategies

 Understanding variables and data types can be challenging for new programmers.
-Here are several effective approaches to teaching these concepts:
+Some effective approaches to teaching these concepts include:

 1. The Box Analogy
 Think of variables as labeled boxes in a storage room.
 This analogy helps explain several key concepts: